We Accept

 Excessive Belt Speed

-Reduce R.P.M. at high speed
+Reduce R.P.M.

-Align system
+Align System

 Reduce the R.P.M.